MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-F-Telecommunications-Relay-Services-Related-Customer-Premises-Equipment-Persons-Disabilities/section-64.611.md

 (2) Internet-based TRS providers (and, to the extent necessary, their Numbering Partners) must:

-(i) Take such steps as are necessary to cease acquiring routing information from any VRS, IP Relay, or hearing point-to-point video user that ports his or her number to another VRS or IP Relay provider or otherwise selects a new default provider;
+(i) Take such steps as are necessary to cease acquiring routing information from any VRS, IP Relay, or hearing point-to-point video user, or any individual responsible for maintaining an enterprise or public videophone, that ports a NANP telephone number to another VRS or IP Relay provider or otherwise selects a new default provider; and

 (ii) Communicate among themselves as necessary to ensure that:

 (A) Only the default provider provisions routing information to the central database; and

-(B) VRS and IP Relay providers other than the default provider are aware that they must query the TRS Numbering Directory in order to obtain accurate routing information for a particular user of VRS or IP Relay.
+(B) VRS and IP Relay providers other than the default provider are aware that they must query the TRS Numbering Directory in order to obtain accurate routing information for a particular user of VRS or IP Relay, or for an enterprise or public videophone.

 (d) *Proxy numbers.* After December 31, 2008, a VRS or IP Relay provider: